KYVENetwork/ksync/README.md

 ./ksync start --mode=p2p --home="/Users/<user>/.osmosisd" --pool-id=3 --rest=http://35.158.99.65:1317
 ```

+**INFO**: The rest endpoint points to a local KYVE chain running with some testdata

 You should see the peer connecting and sending over blocks to the osmosis node.
 After the 600 blocks were applied
 you can abort both processes with CMD+C